GiacomoPorpiglia/Mida/README.md

 [![Paypal](https://raw.githubusercontent.com/GiacomoPorpiglia/Mida/master/paypal1.jpg)](https://www.paypal.com/donate/?hosted_button_id=VBC6XDLX4CS62).

-# v1.1 updates
-The main updates in v1.1 are:

-* 10% increment in computed nodes per second.
-* New evaluation function (not in its parameters, but much more readable and easily changable).
-* Space evaluation and king on open flank.

-# v1.2 Updates
-This version has its main updates in the search function.
-- Reverse futility pruning.
-- More aggressive null move pruning.

-# v2.0 Updates
-- Introducing NNUE evaluation
-- Delta pruning
-- Fixed bug in null move pruning

-# v2.1 Updates
-- Mate distance pruning
-- Late move pruning
-- Futility pruning
-- SEE (static exchange evaluation) for move ordering as well as pruning techniques
-- Fixed bug in history moves
-- Use of transposition table's evaluation also when we don't return it straight away, meaning we can use the stored eval instead of the NNUE eval of the position.
-We do this because the tt eval is more accurate, since it comes from a search and not a simple positional evaluation.

 # v2.2 Updates
 - Changed History heuristic (now aligned with the implementation of all top engines).
 This improves the move ordering.
 Also, history score is now used in LMR to adjust the reduction.